FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 </style>
 ```

-The output of the above is the same as when we have specified `email` in `data()`.
+The output of the above is the same as when we have hardcoded the `email` value in `data()`:

-{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/welcome-screen-hardcoded.png" alt="The welcome screen with hardcoded data." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/welcome-screen-hardcoded.png" alt="The welcome screen with hardcoded data delivered from the server." class="img-fluid" figure=false %}

-If we comment out `email` in `server/routes/user.js`, we will see a `You are not logged in` message in our application.
-We can change the email in `server/routes/user.js` and see the corresponding DOM changes as follows:
+If we comment out `email` in `server/routes/user.js`, we will see the "You are not logged in" message in our application.
+We can change the email in `server/routes/user.js` and see the corresponding DOM changes as well:

 ```
 user: {